natalieparde/website/_includes/section__team.md

 &nbsp;&nbsp;

 On a philosophical level, I tend to view natural language processing as a way to better understand language and various facets of society.
-I prefer not to view it as an application of machine learning, and I tend to avoid working on problems that are primarily focused on machine learning fundamentals.
-I like to work with researchers who share those perspectives, and who genuinely enjoy language and linguistics.
+I tend to avoid working on problems that are primarily focused on machine learning fundamentals, and I like to work with researchers who genuinely enjoy language and linguistics.
 I'm happy to work with people who do not have formal training in computer science, but note that I (and my students) are housed in UIC's Department of Computer Science.
 If your undergraduate degree was not in CS, you will be required by the department to take certain undergraduate CS classes upon admission and prior to beginning full graduate-level coursework.

 &nbsp;